talestonini/dockervim/README.md

 **Troubleshooting**

-If you are running behind a corporate proxy, then add the following to CoC config (`:CocConfig`):
+If you are running behind a corporate proxy and get an error installing CoC plugins within nvim, related to self-signed certificate, try to add the following to CoC config (`:CocConfig`):

     {
       ...